AlexFromChaos/synology_hibernation_fixer/README.md

 This script allows to fix multiple issues which prevent Synology NAS to have working HDD hibernation.

-It is expecially useful if you setup Docker containers on an NVMe partition - by default Synology NASes have a flaw which prevents HDD disks to hibernate when there is an ongoing NVMe activity.
+It is especially useful if you setup Docker containers on an NVMe partition - by default Synology NASes have a flaw which prevents HDD disks to hibernate when there is an ongoing NVMe activity.

 The script integrates changes I've described [here](https://www.reddit.com/r/synology/comments/10cpbqd/making_disk_hibernation_work_on_synology_dsm_7/) and [here](https://www.reddit.com/r/synology/comments/129lzjg/fixing_hdd_hibernation_when_you_have_docker_on/)